budgetneon/pagecache/readme.md

 ## DESCRIPTION

-This page cahce is part of a collection of code intended to help improve the performance and funtionality of opencart.
+This page cache is part of a collection of code intended to help improve the performance and funtionality of opencart.

 At the moment, these improvements consist of a simple, but effective, page level cache for opencart.
-It's very simple to install, consisting only of one new file, and 2 minor changes you'll make to the index.php file in your home directory.
+It's very simple to install, consisting only of one new file, and 2 minor changes you'll make to the index.php file in your main opencart directory.

+It's tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions.
+This is a new piece of software, so we highly recommend you test it well before using.
+See the CAVEATS section.

 ## Installation